Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Discussions

 Although FLARE achieves state-of-the-art performance on multiple fingerprint datasets, there is still room for improvement.
 As shown in Fig.~\ref{fig:failure_case}, current pose estimation methods can fail when fingerprints are severely degraded or incomplete, such as in latent prints, leading to incorrect alignment and failed matching.
 While our enhancement modules improve ridge clarity without introducing false ridge patterns, they may sharpen background textures.
 This can lead to over-detection of spurious minutiae, as shown in Tab.~\ref{tab:enh_restoration}, and may interfere with pose estimation, particularly for local voting-based methods, when applied to enhanced images.
 Therefore, FLARE estimates pose from the original images.
 Future work will explore more robust pose estimation methods for damaged fingerprints and enhance the denoising ability of the enhancement network.

 Regarding the dense descriptor, its spatial sensitivity significantly contributes to high matching accuracy once fingerprint alignment is achieved.
 However, in cases with minimal overlapping regions—such as partially captured fingerprints—this spatial rigidity may introduce matching ambiguity, potentially leading to incorrect identification when non-mated fingerprints share similar local patterns.
 To address this, we plan to enhance the fixed-length dense representation framework with overlap-aware strategies that take the extent of the overlapping area into account, improving robustness in more general cases.
+As discussed in Sec.~\ref{sec:effi}, FLARE retains the efficiency advantages of fixed-length representations, yet its current time and space complexity are not the lowest among fixed-length approaches due to the use of multiple pose-enhancement combinations.
+While this design offers clear accuracy advantages, future work will explore more lightweight preprocessing pipelines and further optimization of dense feature extraction and matching to improve runtime efficiency.
+We also plan to investigate compression and quantization techniques for dense representations to reduce storage requirements while keeping any potential performance degradation minimal.